Theo-D/holbertonschool-low_level_programming/singly_linked_lists/README.md

 2-add_node.c - Contains the definition for a function that adds a new node at the beginning of a list_t list.

 3-add_end_node.c - Contains the definition for a function that adds a new node at the end of a list_t list.

+4-free_list.c - Contains the definition for a function that frees a list_t list.